Financial Reporting and Audit Requirements

 However, the KGK has decided that for accounting periods beginning on or after 1 January 2013, the following companies must use TAS/TFRS to prepare individual or consolidated financial statements:

-- Companies specified in Decree No. 660 as organisations of public interest
+- Companies specified in Decree No. 660 as organizations of public interest

 - Companies subject to statutory audit by the decision of the Council of Ministers within the framework of the new TCC, Article 397